Namie Amuro: 2013–2015: Feel, Ballada and Genic

-To open 2014, Amuro released her single "Tsuki", including the title track and two previous digital compositions – "Ballerina" and "Neonlight Lipstick".
+In 2014, Amuro released her single "Tsuki", including the title track and two previous digital compositions – "Ballerina" and "Neonlight Lipstick".
 The physical single was successful in sales, while the title song achieved a platinum award by the RIAJ.
 On June 4, 2014, Amuro released Ballada, her first conceptual greatest hits compilation.
 15 tracks were all selected via a fan poll on the singer's website, and a few selection were re-recorded with new vocals and arrangements by Amuro.
 Additionally, a bonus DVD package included new music videos for her 1990's singles "Sweet 19 Blues" and "Can You Celebrate?", and two newly established videos for "Himawari" and "Four Seasons".
 It was placed on the first position by Oricon, and shifted under 500,000 units in Japan.
 In support of the album, Amuro conducted her second nationwide tour Live Style 2014, spanning between August 22 and December 23, 2014.
 The Live DVD and Blu-ray of the tour were released on February 11, 2015, through her label Dimension Point.
 In November 2014, Amuro released her first stand-alone single titled "Brighter Day", which featured a total of three different tracks and instrumentals.
 It was moderately successful on the Oricon Singles Chart, whereas the titular track sold over 250,000 digital copies in Japan.
 That same month, Amuro collaborated with Taiwanese singer Jolin Tsai on a song titled "I'm Not Yours", which was released as a track on Tsai's album Play (2014).
 The music video of the song was published on YouTube on February 2, 2015.

 On June 10, 2015, Amuro released her 12th studio and third bilingual album Genic.
 It marked her first record with her own management company Stella88, which she founded after leaving Vision Factory.
 Despite there being five music videos from the record, the entire collection of tracks were newly recorded and featured no singles.
 However, it was a commercial success, peaking atop of Oricon Albums Chart and sold 250,000 copies in Japan alone.
 In collaboration with Google, the music video of "Anything", one of the songs from Genic, was produced as an extension of Google Chrome.
-To promote the album, Amuro conducted her LIVEGENIC 2015–2016 tour, spanning between September 5, 2015, and February 10, 2016.
+To promote the album, Amuro conducted her Livegenic 2015–2016 tour, spanning between September 5, 2015, and February 10, 2016.
 During the course of her December concert dates, Amuro released her second independent maxi-single "Red Carpet" on December 2, 2015.
 The B-side track of the single, "Black Make Up", was used as the ending soundtrack of the anime series One Piece.
 Despite reaching number two on Oricon Singles Chart, the sales of "Red Carpet" slumped and only shifted 36,000 units in Japan, making it one of Amuro's lowest-selling singles to date.
 The Live DVD and Blu-ray of LIVEGENIC 2015–2016 were released on March 2, 2016.